SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

    *Figure 11: Interactive data visualization GUI*

-In case of energy calibration, two main GUIs will be popped up as below:
+In case of energy calibration, two main GUIs will be popped up as soon as the calibration scan is finshed as below:

    - Main plots GUI as shown in Figure 12:
       It contains the main analysis plots of the data imported from xdi data file: